Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 Seasonal adjustment is not necessary given that the calculations of physical flow estimates are only performed on an annual basis.

 No direct measures of the margin of error in the estimates can be calculated.
 The quality of the estimates can be inferred from analysis of revisions and from a subjective assessment of the data sources and methodology used in the preparation of the estimates.
-In general, the data derived from survey data and final Input-Output tables are considered to be reliable.
+In general, the data derived from survey data and final supply and use tables are considered to be reliable.
 The preliminary tables are considered reliable in terms of totals and for industries and sectors that have available survey data (generally electric power, manufacturing, mining, agriculture, households, and some transportation industries).
 Preliminary estimates based on expenditure data from previous years should be used with caution.

 - Modernization of the Input-Output Tables